Beexchangeio/Crypto-Stacking-Facility/README.md

 $ python stack_crypto.py
 Enter the principal amount: 1000
 Enter the interest rate (%): 5
-Enter the stacking duration (in years): 2
+Enter the staking duration (in years): 2

 After 2 years, the total amount will be: 1102.5